 Location and Culture:

-Santa Fe is the oldest (1610 AD) and highest (7,200 feet) state capital in North America.
-Nestled at the foot of the Sangre de Cristo Mountains, Santa Fe is a major center for Native American culture and a mecca for scientists and avant-garde artists.
-The city has also attracted world-class researchers, including several Nobel-prize winners, in the fields of physics, biology, economics, and political science.
-Average temperatures range from 65° to 80°.
+Santa Fe is the oldest (1610 AD) and highest (7,200 ft.) state capital in North America.
+Nestled at the foot of the Sangre de Cristo Mountains, this quaint town of 70,000 is perched high above the Rio Grande in north-central New Mexico.
+In less than half an hour, it is possible to travel from downtown Santa Fe to the national forest, where skiing above 13,000 feet is available until April.
+Santa Fe is a major center for Native American culture, a mecca for both active and retired scientists and avant-garde artists.
+Due to the proximity of the Los Alamos National Lab and the establishment of the world-renowned Santa Fe Institute, founded by George Cowan (WPI Class of ’41), the city has attracted world-class researchers, including several Nobel-prize winners, in the fields of physics, biology, economics, and political science.

 - Evaluated strategies for the establishments of a low power FM radio station to facilitate communication in a Native American community